eunwooim/Tensorflow-Speech-Recognition-Challenge/Signal_Processing/README.md

 Frequency and amplitude have relationship with pitch and loudness.
 Note that pitch and loudness are not some physical quantities, but relative perceptions.
 The higher frequencies are perceived as higher pitch, and higher amplitudes are perceived as louder sound.
 <br>

 Since the sound wave is continuous, we should perform analog digital conversion.
 By __Sampling__, wave is sampled by specific time intervals and amplitude will be quantised by with limited number of bits.
 In the example, number of red stems in 1 second is __sampling rate__, and wave is converted into array of projected amplitudes(y values of blue dots).
+As a results of conversion, the wave form become discrete time signal.
+We need to apply discrete signal processing for analysis digital audio signals.

 ### [Fourier Transform, Spectrogram](https://github.com/imeunu/Capstone_PBL/blob/main/initiate/Visualize.ipynb)